DaveVoyles/Aegex/Aegex.md

 app with the
 Windows IoT Extension SDK running Windows 10 IoT Core version 10.0.14393.576.
 This SDK allowed the device to access the GPIO pins to manage the input and output of the sensors.
+Windows 10 IoT Core was chosen to extend on their already implemented structure and desire to continue with the Windows brand.
+A Raspberry Pi was chosen for the same reasons and because of the integration support with Microsoft technologies.

 Timers are enabled to collect and send data only when necessary.
 For instance, only if there is a fire detected does a notification get sent regarding the flame sensor.
 Other data is collected and sent every two seconds.
 The messages are sent from the device to the cloud permitting internet connection.
 The code is available [here](https://github.com/aegexdev/ThePiFiles).

-The messages from the device are sent to an Azure IoT Hub.
-The IoT Hub allowed for a scalable messaging environment in which bi-directional communication is enabled.
-Once the devices collect sensor data, they use the IoT Hub connected service in Visual Studio to send JSON messages of the information.
+The messages from the device are sent to an Azure IoT Hub via HTTP.
+The IoT Hub allows for a scalable messaging environment in which bi-directional communication is enabled.
+Once the devices collect sensor data, they use the IoT Hub connected service sample in Visual Studio to send JSON messages of the information.
 An Azure Function watches for new messages coming into this IoT Hub.
 The IoT Hub also allowed for a more secure environment in which only devices that have been properly assigned an ID and tokens can access the resource.
+Futher securities measures may take place in a later phase.

 A Raspberry Pi 2 was chosen as the prototype device due to it's convenience and reliability with the Windows 10 IoT Core and UWP applications.
 The user interface displayed on the Pi